muscbridge/PyDesigner/docs/source/processing/dataset_reqs.rst

 JSON File
 ---------

-Every DWI will NEED a :code:`.json` file of the same name; PyDesigner will refuse to process any input that fails to meet this criterion.
+Every DWI will NEED a :code:`.json` file of the same name; pyDKE will refuse to process any input that fails to meet this criterion.
 This behavior is intentional to prevent unintentional corrections from being exectuted when they are incompatible.
 Users must create a JSON file if their DICOM to NifTi conversion software fails to create it.

-PyDesigner primarily looks for partial Fourier information within a JSON information.
+pyDKE primarily looks for partial Fourier information within a JSON information.
 This information if encoded in the fields :code:`PartialFourier`; or :code:`PhaseEncodingSteps` and :code:`AcquisitionMatrixPE`.
 Users need to have have these fields at the bare minimum to process DWIs.